eclipse-tractusx/tractus-x-umbrella/docs/user/guides/portal-usage.md

 > Since the onboarding process requires the [Clearinghouse](https://github.com/eclipse-tractusx/portal-assets/blob/v2.1.0/docs/developer/Technical%20Documentation/Interface%20Contracts/Clearinghouse.md) to work properly, but ClearingHouse currently isn't available as a FOSS application you can skip the step with the following SQL Script which must be executed against the portal database.

 > **Note**
 > The Identity wallet is currently not working due to the issue in the portal backend described [here](https://github.com/eclipse-tractusx/portal/issues/499).
-The following sql statement supports the current workaround.
+The below sql statement supports the current workaround until the issue is resolved.

 ```sql
 WITH applications AS (